paper-trail-gem/paper_trail/README.md

 ## Features

 * Stores every create, update and destroy.
-* Does not store updates which don't change anything.
+* Does not store updates which don't change anything (or which only change attributes you are ignoring).
 * Allows you to get at every version, including the original, even once destroyed.
 * Allows you to get at every version even if the schema has since changed.
 * Automatically records who was responsible if your controller has a `current_user` method.